EGI-Federation/documentation/content/en/users/online-storage/_index.md

 ## Overview

-EGI Online Storage includes a wide category of services that allow users to **store, share and access data in the cloud**, using the EGI Cloud infrastructure.
+EGI Online Storage includes a wide category of services that allow users to **store, share and access data in the cloud**, using the EGI infrastructure.
 Different categories of storage are available, depending on how data is stored, the technology used to access and consume data, and the foreseen usage.